vladislav99dev/vladislav99dev/README.md

 # Hi there, my name is Vladislav👋
 ## Currently working @Webrika as React Developer
     - a project i did on my own for the company https://webrika.netlify.app/ w/ Gatsby
+    - currently im about to finish an e-commerce store in which im using MERN stack
 #### As my lecturer was saying, you should not write comments for your code, it should be self-explanatory!
 #### Thank you for spending time visiting my profile.
 ### Have a nice day!